Table of Contents

 How Is The Surgery Performed?

-- Firstly, the type of anesthesia is discussed with you and either general anesthesia or local anesthesia is applied based on your choice.
-Mostly general anesthesia is used for breast augmentation surgery.
+- Firstly, the type of anesthesia is discussed with you, and either general or local anesthesia is applied based on your choice.
+Primarily, general anesthesia is used for breast augmentation surgery.

-- Finally, the incision is closed with the help of layered sutures, which are covered completely with skin adhesives, stitches, or surgical tapes.
+- Finally, the incision is closed with the help of layered sutures, which are entirely covered with skin adhesives, stitches, or surgical tapes.

 Duration And Longevity

 Breast augmentation is most often performed on an outpatient basis.
 The surgery, however, lasts for 1-2 hours.
-As per the experts, implants last from 7-12 years on average.
+Experts say implants last from 7-12 years on average.

 Also Read – 14 Best Breast Enlargement Creams In India That Can Boost Your Bust Line Naturally